Experimentally bounding deviations from quantum theory for a photonic three-level system using theory-agnostic tomography: Description of the Experiment

 Our choices of measurement settings produce many instances in which $p(0|P_i,M_j) = 1$ in theory.
 However, in practice, limitations of the experimental setup always bound the probabilities obtained away from 1, so that the uncertainties on our counts never produce super-normalized outcomes.
 Note that although our choices of experimental preparations and measurements are informed by quantum theory, we do not assume its correctness in any of our analysis techniques.

 For our first experiment, we choose $m = 100$ Haar-distributed preparation settings and $n = 100$ corresponding measurement settings for a total of $mn = 10^4$ experimental configurations.
-We detect coincidences at a rate of approximately $2000 \, \mathrm{counts/s}$ and integrate each measurement configuration for $2 \, \mathrm{s}$.
-Including the time it takes for the motorized wave plates to reposition between settings, and the time it takes to actively correct for interferometer phase drift, each run of the experiment takes approximately $16 \,\mathrm{h}$ to complete.
+With a laser power of $0.5 \ mW$ incident to the PPKTP crystal, we report a second order correlation function value of $g^{(2)} = 0.0034$ and detect photon coincidences at a rate of approximately $2000 \, \mathrm{counts/s}$.
+We integrate each measurement configuration for $2 \, \mathrm{s}$.
+Including the time it takes for the motorized wave plates to re-position between settings, and the time it takes to actively correct for interferometer phase drift, each run of the experiment takes approximately $16 \,\mathrm{h}$ to complete.